GooFit/GooFit/README.md

 * `-DGOOFIT_TESTS=ON`: Build the GooFit tests
 * `-DGOOFIT_SEPARATE_COMP=ON`: Enable separable compilation of PDFs.
 Single core CUDA builds are faster with this off.
 The off mode is not well supported, especially on newer cards.
 * `-DGOOFIT_MPI=ON`: (OFF/ON.
 With this feature on, GPU devices are selected automatically).
 Tested with MVAPICH2/2.2 and OpenMPI.
-* `-DGOOFIT_CUDA_OR_GROUPSIZE:INT=128`: This sets the group size that thrust will use for distributing the problem.
-This parameter can be thought of as 'Threads per block'.
-These will be used after running 'find_optimal.py' to figure out the optimal size.
-* `-DGOOFIT_CUDA_OR_GRAINSIZE:INT=7`: This is the grain size thrust uses for distributing the problem.
-This parameter can be thought of as 'Items per thread'.
 * `-DGOOFIT_MAXPAR=1800`: The maximum number of parameters to allow.
 May cause memory issues if too large.
 * You can enable sanitizers on non-CUDA builds with `-DSANITIZE_ADDRESS=ON`, `-DSANITIZE_MEMORY=ON`, `-DSANITIZE_THREAD=ON` or `-DSANITIZE_UNDEFINED=ON`.
 * If `clang-tidy` is available, it will automatically be used to check the source.
 If you set `-DGOOFIT_TIDY_FIX=ON`, fixes will be applied to the GooFit source.